Are you Doing Enough to Generate New Business for Your Organisation?

 - Worked at Regus in central London for the afternoon on emails

 - Evening dinner meeting with Keith Holdt Investment Director of LDC Private Equity.
 Discussed who we can introduce to each other.
 Amazing Japanese restaurant.
 Wabi.
 You have to try it.

-- Travelled into London to meet Simon Taylor and Liban Nooh of WDMP.
-Great Direct, Digital and Social agency.
+- Traveled into London to meet Simon Taylor and Liban Nooh of WDMP.
+Great Direct, Digital, and Social agency.
 Discussed whether we can perhaps do something for them in the future and gave some tips on business development.